KOxuan/box3-product-document/arenapro/en/mcp/index.md

 ### 🚀 Starting the Service

-After completing the configuration, the interface will be displayed as follows:
+After configuration, open the MCP panel and you should see a screen like this.
+Click the Run button above the configuration item and wait until it shows Running:

 <div style="text-align: center; margin: 20px 0; padding: 10px; border-radius: 5px;">
   <img src="/QQ20250412-221652.png" alt="MCP Configuration Interface" width="700" />
   <p style="text-align: center; font-style: italic; margin-top: 10px;">Figure 1: MCP Configuration Interface</p>
 </div>

-Click the run button above the configuration button and wait for the service to start before you can begin using it.
+Once the service is ready, you can invoke MCP tools directly inside the IDE.

 ## 💬 Feature Usage